 Stoolball is a pub game of the same family as cricket played almost exclusively in Sussex, England.
 Variations of the game probably exist and where there is doubt, the locally played rules should always apply.
 Please note that 1 metre = 100 cm = 3.28 feet.

 DescriptionA Stoolball should measure between 175 - 190mm (7 - 7.5 inches) in circumference & weigh between 55 - 70 gms (2 - 2.5 ozs).
 A Stoolball bat is a wooden oval shaped paddle with a short handle that must not be longer than 460mm (18 inches) long nor more than 200mm (7.75 inches) diameter.
 The game is played on a large grass area in the middle of which is a strip of grass with a target board at either end.
 The strip of grass is called the "wicket" and, confusingly, each target is also termed a "wicket".
 Each target wicket is a 30mm (1 foot) square board fixed to a stake embedded in the ground so that the wickets face each other at a distance of 14.6m (16 yards).
 The top of each wicket must be 1.4m (4ft, 8 inches) from the ground and the bottom 600mm (24 inches) of each stake should be painted a different colour - the line where the colour changes in the "no ball" line.
 In front of each wicket a line called a "bowling crease" must be marked 9.15m (10 yards) from the wicket from left to right across the wicket area.
 Each line should be 900mm (1 yard) long and at either end, further lines called "extended returns" exist, running 300mm (1 foot) perpendicularly back towards the wicket.

 BowlingA bowler must deliver the ball:

 Scoring RunsA run is scored if both batsmen run from one wicket to the opposite wicket, passing each other en-route and touch the wicket or stake upon arrival.
 The batsmen can run backwards and forwards between the wickets scoring runs in this fashion after the ball has been struck for as long as they judge it is safe to do so.
 The batsmen will normally stop running as soon as they perceive there is any chance that one of them might be "run out".
 Four runs are automatically scored if the ball hits or crosses the boundary having first touched the ground.
 Six runs are automatically scored if the balls crosses the boundary without first touching the ground.
 Whenever a boundary is scored like this, any runs that the batsmen ran between the wickets are ignored.
 If the batsman fails to hit a legitimate delivery but nonetheless runs are still obtained, these runs are referred to as "byes".
 If the fielders make a mistake and allow the batsmen to score more runs when they had previously stopped running, these are called "overthrows".
 If some runs have been scored by running between the wickets and then the fielders err so badly that they throw the ball over the boundary, the 4 runs for the boundary are given in addition to the runs already scored.

 DismissalsThere are three ways that a batsman can be dismissed.

 These rules are provided by Masters Traditional Games, an Internet shop selling quality traditional games, pub games and unusual games.
-For information on copying and copyright, see our disclaimer.
+For general information or for copying and copyright, see our Rules Information page.

 Our rules are comprehensive instructions for friendly play.
 If in doubt, always abide by locally-played or house rules.

-Copyright Masters Traditional Games © 2012.
+Copyright Masters Traditional Games © 2019.
 All rights reserved.